 *The following applies to civil proceedings where a cyclist sues for damages resulting from a crash with a car.

-Toronto is abuzz with an ever-increasing number of cyclists.
-Sadly, too few bike lanes squeeze cyclists and car drivers into tight and poorly conceived infrastructure, which too often results in collision.
+Municipalities across Ontario are abuzz with an ever-increasing number of cyclists.
+Sadly, too few bike lanes squeeze cyclists and car drivers into tight and poorly conceived infrastructure.
+This too often results in collisions.

 When a crash occurs between a car and a vulnerable road user, like a cyclist or pedestrian, the Highway Traffic Act (HTA) applies and sets out a "reverse onus” to determine who was at fault.
 The reverse onus means that a car driver is presumed to be at fault for the crash with a cyclist unless they can present evidence that proves otherwise.